sugnet/RTutorial/docs/01-intro.md

 (f)	Obtain a listing of all objects with names ending in a period followed by exactly three or four letters.
 :::

-## 	From single instructions to sets of instructions: introducing R functions
+## 	From single instructions to sets of instructions: introducing R functions { #FunctionIntro }

 Consider the following problem: the R data set `sleep` contains the extra hours of sleep of 20 patients after a drug treatment.
 Suppose this data set can be considered a sample from a normal population.
 A 95% confidence interval is required for the mean extra hours of sleep.
 It is known that the confidence interval is given by $\left[ \mathbf{\bar{x}}- \left( \frac{s}{\sqrt(n)} \right) t_{n-1,0.025}; \mathbf{\bar{x}}+ \left( \frac{s}{\sqrt(n)} \right) t_{n-1,0.025} \right]$.
 This problem can be solved by entering the following instructions one by one: